UMANG13-coder/Neoapps.ai-Documentation/docs/Overview/quick_overview.md

 This section will guide you through taking your app's customization to the next level by tweaking the frontend code.

 -   [UI Customization](../dnd-usage/ui-customization.md)

-### Understand Your API

-The platform's API plays a crucial role in extending the functionality of your applications, allowing for seamless data exchange and integration with other services.

-### API Overview

-- **Endpoints**: A comprehensive list of available API endpoints.
-- **Authentication**: Methods for securing your API requests.
-- **Rate Limits**: Information on request limits to ensure fair usage.

-Dive into the details of how to effectively utilize the API to enhance your app's capabilities.

 ### Understand Your Architecture